Applications open for EGU Science Journalism Fellowships 2022 (up to €5k)

-The European Geosciences Union (EGU) is now accepting applications for the 9th edition of its Science Journalism Fellowship competition.
+The European Geosciences Union (EGU) has begun accepting applications for the 11th edition of its Science Journalism Fellowship competition.
 The fellowships enable journalists to report, in any European language, on ongoing research in the Earth, planetary or space sciences, with successful applicants receiving up to €5000 to cover expenses related to their projects.
-The deadline for applications is 13 December 2019.
+The deadline for applications is 17 June 2022.

 EGU Science Journalism Fellowships differ from other science journalism prizes.
 Rather than awarding a published piece of science reporting, the EGU funds innovative proposals to report on geoscientific research not yet in the public sphere.
 The award offers journalists the opportunity to follow geoscientists on location to develop an in-depth understanding of their research questions, approaches, findings and motivation.
 The aim of the fellowship is to promote excellence in geoscience reporting.

 We invite proposals from professional, active journalists to report on ongoing research within the Earth, planetary and space sciences.
 Competitive proposals will: (1) focus on a topic in the geosciences (including planetary and space sciences) with potential broad public appeal and within the remit of EGU’s scientific divisions, (2) outline an original, well-informed approach to the subject, and (3) feature leading Europe-based researchers and/or have European relevance.